A popular question we get from readers is…

 Appliance Wattage Table & Calculator

 Instructions: In the “Actual Watts” column, enter that particular appliance’s watts.
-If you don’t know how many watts your appliance uses, then you can just type in the estimated watts we provide.
+If you don’t know how many watts your appliance uses, you can just type in the estimated watts I provide.
 If you don’t use that particular appliance, skip it.
 And if you have an appliance not listed, use the “Other” row at the bottom.
 This will give you your total wattage used.

 Appliance | Estimated Watts | Actual Watts |